 You may register for this course if you have admission to a Master's programme at UiO.

-In general terms, the following criteria are used when assessing the mid-term paper and final assignment:
+In general terms, the following criteria are used when assessing the written assignment:

 Scope and quality of research